ahjkk/compileShellCode/README.md

 CompileShellCode.py enables you to embed ~~up to 65,535 bytes of~~ x86 shellcode into a Windows executable and then execute it.
 It was built to solve the problems associated with analyzing injected malware that is composed solely of posistion independent code.
 In the past I would load and execute my shellcode from a seperate file, but setting breakpoints and saving comments for shellcode executed in this way gets pretty frustrating in Ida Pro in my opinion.

 In this program shellcode is read from a file, converted into a resource, and then compiled into an executable that will search for the shellcode and then make the shellcode executable using VirtualProtect so you can easily set breakpoints within the finished executable.
-It also disables ASLR (warning) and sets the preferred load address of the executable.
+It also disables ASLR (danger) and sets the preferred load address of the executable.

 Previously, I was inserting the shellcode into the template file, but could only insert up to 65,525 bytes which is the max string size in Visual Studio.
 Using a resource file eliminates that constraint, but did require adding more resource related files to the project.